 RRC students gain valuable experience working with a diverse and dynamic young adult population.
-And campus communities where they practice benefit from the wisdom and energy of RRC students, who are not only grounded in Jewish tradition but also trained to approach the rabbinate in an entrepreneurial fashion – meeting students where they are.
+And the campus communities where they practice benefit from the wisdom and energy of RRC students, who are not only grounded in Jewish tradition but also trained to approach the rabbinate in an entrepreneurial fashion – meeting students where they are.

-“From a pluralistic perspective, it is really important to be exposed to different perspectives,” said Levitt.
+“From a pluralistic view, it is really important to be exposed to different perspectives,” said Levitt.
 “One of the most valuable lessons to students is to see that, while Marley and I are not going to agree on every issue, we have a great amount of respect for each other.”

 “She loves Jewish learning.
-It is a really obvious how much emotional energy she has invested in this work,” added Levitt.
+It is really obvious how much emotional energy she has invested in this work,” added Levitt.
 “It is inspiring to see the love for Torah that she has.”